squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

 adaptation_access service_avi_resp allow all
 }}}

- . {i} Note: Against squidclamav, you must bypass whitelisted sites with Squid ACL's and adaptation_access directives.
-Also you can customize virus_scan module templates to your language etc. Also beware: without clamd you will have the same 300-500 megabytes of loaded AV database to one of c-icap process with libclamav. ;)
+ . {i} When using squidclamav, you must bypass whitelisted sites with Squid ACL's and SquidConf:adaptation_access directives.
+Also you can customize virus_scan module templates to your language etc.

+ . {X} Also beware: without clamd you will have the same 300-500 megabytes of loaded AV database to one of c-icap process with libclamav. ;)

 == Testing your installation ==